Students suspended from financial aid have the option to appeal for their financial aid eligibility.

 - Students can only appeal once during a semester.

-- Completed appeals submitted with all necessary documentation are usually reviewed within 5 to 7 business days, with the exception of points in the year with higher volume.
+- Completed appeals submitted with all necessary documentation are usually reviewed within 5 to 7 business days.
+This time may be extended during peak processing times – the start of each semester and throughout the summer semester.

 - Incomplete appeals cannot be reviewed.